Selling Wine & Spirits at Waddington’s

 $20 per lot

-Due to the fragile nature of fine wines, we have chosen a wine storage vendor to assist us in storing all of our consigned wines.
-All wines are stored in a secure climate-controlled environment, and are insured while on premises.
+Due to the fragile nature of fine wines, all consigned wines are stored in our own secure climate-controlled environment, and are fully insured while on premises.

 Frequently Asked Questions